-Following are answers to some frequently-asked questions relating to the two computer labs located within the George Mason School of Law.
+Following are answers to some frequently-asked questions relating to the computer lab located in the Law Library.
 Click on the question heading to see the related answer.

-- What software is loaded in the computer labs?
+- What software is loaded in the computer lab?

-- Are there any known problems with the computers in the labs?
+- Are there any known problems with the computers in the lab?

 - Can I install specialized software for personal use?